If you’re familiar with torrent-streaming service Popcorn Time, VPN.ht is its VPN brother!

 VPN.ht go the extra mile by offering a multitude of payment options, including cryptocurrencies of all varieties.

-VPN.ht offer the standard credit card and PayPal options, along with various payment services.
+VPN.ht offers the standard credit card and PayPal options, along with various payment services.

 The cryptocurrency options aren’t just limited to Bitcoin but also offer to other alternative coins such as Ethereum, Ripple and more.
 We’re getting the feeling this review might be turning into a long list of Pros for VPN.ht – curse you and your good service, VPN.ht!